bedalus/4colour/README.md

 ### Phase 8: Deterministic Coloring

 This phase introduces rule-based circle coloring to replace random coloring.
 Colors are assigned based on connections between circles to ensure connected circles never share the same color.
+This phase introduces the most critical functionality of the app, the coloring logic.
+In this phase, ensure all new code is thoroughly documented with detailed comments.

 - [x] **Implement Color Priority System:**
     *   Define color priorities: 1=yellow (lowest), 2=green, 3=blue, 4=red (highest)